 TCVM theory, on the other hand, considers disease merely a symptom.

 And, the real health issue is an imbalance in the body.

 Jiang Tang Cha works on the underlying imbalances in the dog's organ system.

-The goal is bringing the dog’s organs into back into balance.
+The goal is to bring the dog's organs back into balance.

 Subsequently, being in balance supports the body's natural healing ability.

 Jiang Tang Cha helps diabetic dogs with TCVM challenges of:

 Jiang Tang Cha gently brings your dog's system back into energetic balance.